Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Discussion

+\item {\em Online exploratory RL.} In practice, there is no shortage of applications where the learner acquires data samples by executing the MDP in real time.
+This corresponds to an important setting, called online RL, that requires careful managing of the exploration-exploitation tradeoff \citep{jin2018q,bai2019provably,li2021breaking}.
+Interestingly, the model-based approach --- with proper modification to implement optimism in the face of uncertainty --- achieves minimax-optimal regret asymptotically \citep{azar2017minimax}, although its performance in the sample-starved regime remains largely unknown.
+It would be of great interest to see whether the analysis ideas developed herein could help characterize the sample efficiency of model-based online RL for the entire $\varepsilon$-range.

-\item {\em Beyond the tabular setting.} This current paper focuses on the tabular setting with finite state and action spaces.
-While we improve the sample size range, the sample complexities might still be prohibitive when $|\cS|$ and $|\cA|$ are enormous.
-Therefore, it is desirable to further investigate settings where function approximation is employed to improve the efficiency (e.g.~\cite{jin2019provably,duan2020minimax}).
+\item {\em Beyond the tabular setting.} The current paper focuses on the tabular setting with finite state and action spaces.
+While we improve the sample size range, the sample complexities might still be prohibitively large when $|\cS|$ and $|\cA|$ are enormous.
+Therefore, it is desirable to further investigate settings where low-complexity function approximation is employed to improve the efficiency (e.g.~\citet{yang2019sample,jin2020provably,li2021sample}).

 \end{itemize}